Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-I wanted to uh clarify something.
+I wanted to clarify something.

-Uh I think it was last week, maybe two weeks ago you had a gentleman who called in and he was talking about sacrifices and the rich don't make sacrifices and you don't make sacrifices.
+I think it was last week, maybe two weeks ago, you had a gentleman who called in.

 And I wanted to set the record straight that they do.

-There's all kinds of sacrifices being made just because it's not being made to the government is where some people are having issues because they're not getting their free hand-me out.
+Just because it's not being made to the government is where some people are having issues because they're not getting their free hand-meow.

 Well, that's good thinking.

-Um I think I remember what you're talking about.
+I think I remember what you're talking about.

-There was some really agitated leftist that called last Friday, a week ago today, and really, really got on my case uh for not making any sacrifices.
+There was some really agitated leftist that called last Friday, a week ago today, and really, really got on my case for not making any sacrifices.

-What was the start to me, what was the context of the discussion?
+What was the context of the discussion?

-What was he what sacrificing about was he talking about what's going on in Wisconsin?
+Was he talking about what's going on in Wisconsin?

 Was it the unions of pensions and so forth?